Riya0627/github-final-projectt/README.md

-A claculate that calculates simple interest given principal, annual rate of interest and time period in years.
+A calculate that calculates simple interest given principal, annual rate of interest and time period in years.

 Input:
    p, pricipal amount